inSileco/graphicsutils/README.md

 To do list
 ==========

-1. Add example
+1. Add more examples
-2. Create a sustainable system to include different shaped.
+2. Create a sustainable system to include different shapes (I am thinking about it ).
 3.  grapdientPolygon must be completed to include images before exporting it.
 4. Add interactive mode in 'showPalette Function'
 5. Vectfield2d needs to be reviewed.